rainbow494/arch-1/doc/en-us/google-taming-the-long-latency-tail-when-more-machines-equal.markdown

 In [Microstorm in a teacup: Are you suffering from the long tail effect?](http://www.seanet-tech.com/pdf/Use_case/Microstorm.pdf) there's a good discussion on the impact of long tail problems on trading:

-> <div id="_mcePaste">A long tail distribution in a trading network can represent the distribution of latency experienced by trades The majority of trades experience very low latency, less than 5 milliseconds, but a small number can experience trade latencies upwards of 900ms.
-Latency can be symptomatic of a long tail anomaly such as a bandwidth saturating microburst.</div>
+>     A long tail distribution in a trading network can represent the distribution of latency experienced by trades The majority of trades experience very low latency, less than 5 milliseconds, but a small number can experience trade latencies upwards of 900ms.
+Latency can be symptomatic of a long tail anomaly such as a bandwidth saturating microburst.

 This latency could come from: RCP Library, DNS lookups, packet loss, microbursts, deep queues, high task response latency, locking, garbage collection, OS stack issues, router/switch overhead, transiting multiple hops, or slow processing code.